Saturday, 28 December 2024

 Avoid soaking in acids

 Glass is an alkaline (or basic) material.
 This means that acids can affect the surface of the glass – at the microscopic level – enough to provide those nucleation points for devitrification to develop.
-This means that you should avoid soaking in acids.
-One popular acid is vinegar.
 An odd thing about the way vinegar attacks glass is that the more dilute it is, the more etching it does of the glass.
 This has to do with the greater amount of oxygen to transfer from the vinegar water to the glass, leaving microscopic etching as the minerals encased in silica are released from the glass surface.
+This is visible as mild dulling in the shine of the surface.

 If acids are used to clean the glass, rinse immediately in an alkaline solution such as baking soda.
 You need then to get rid of the chemical reaction products formed by the neutralisation of the acid.
 This should be done by immediately rinsing with running clear water.
 Follow this with a polish dry using unprinted paper towels.